hmcts/pip-data-management/README.md

 We are happy to accept third-party contributions.
 See [.github/CONTRIBUTING.md](./.github/CONTRIBUTING.md) for more details.

 ## License
-The entirety of our code falls within the MIT License.
-For more details, see the [LICENSE](./LICENSE) file within the root directory of this repository.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.